maxexcloo/homelab-fly/README.md

 # Fly.io configuration

-Fly.io services configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.
+Fly.io configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.